 - Click OK to save the settings.

-- On the New VPN Connection blade, click OK at the bottom of the blade to begin creating your virtual network gateway.
-This can take up to 45 minutes to complete.
+- On the New VPN Connection page, click OK at the bottom of the page to begin creating your virtual network gateway.
+Depending on the SKU you select, it can take up to 45 minutes to create a virtual network gateway.

 Site-to-Site connections to an on-premises network require a VPN device.
 In this step, you configure your VPN device.
 When configuring your VPN device, you need the following: